Interplay between Black Holes and Ultralight Dark Matter: Analytic Solutions: Including self-gravity

 \section{Including self-gravity}

 A more interesting scenario is instead the soliton dominated regime, meaning that self-gravity dominates over the black hole gravity.
-We expect this regime to be roughly characterized by the condition $M_{\rm{BH}}\ll M_{\rm{sol}}$.
+We expect this regime to be roughly characterized by the condition $M_{\rm{BH}}\ll M_{\rm{sol}}$, where we define the total soliton mass to be $M_{\sol} = \int_{r_\BH}^\infty \rho_{DM}(r) 4\pi r^2\dd r$ (convergence is guaranteed by the exponential decay at infinity).
 Indeed we will see that black hole gravity is not necessary to hold together the soliton: self gravity of dark matter can be enough and we could meaningfully study the case $M_{\rm{BH}}=0$.

 One could think of the following possibility: a black hole surrounded by a soliton so massive that the dynamics is entirely dominated by dark matter self-gravity at all distances outside the horizon.
 We will show that this is actually impossible (assuming stability of the overall system), and that there is always a region outside the horizon dominated by the black hole and general relativity, however small $M_{\rm{BH}}$ may be.